patrickkettner/opal-webpack/examples/complex/README.md

 ### `rake webpack`

-`opalrb-loader` rely on `OPAL_LOAD_PATH` environment variable to correctly resolve file other than relative path.
+`opal-webpack` rely on `OPAL_LOAD_PATH` environment variable to correctly resolve file other than relative path.

 This task simply supply the variable to webpack by using `Opal.paths`.
 Gem which is aware of Opal will correctly add its path to `Opal.paths` on required.
 Otherwise, you need to invoke `Opal.use_gem` to manually collect paths.